 The development of new data communications systems in the aerospace and defense industry is driving the need for more bandwidth.
 Ethernet standards have evolved to meet the data transfer rate and frequency requirements for these modern systems.
-Ethernet cables are used in a wide variety of aircraft, ground vehicle and mobile communications shelter applications, including ethernet backbones, avionics networks, in-flight connectivity, navigation systems and digital video.
-These mission critical systems are often installed in rugged and harsh environments that make signal integrity and system performance a challenge.
+Ethernet cables are used in a wide variety of aircraft, ground vehicles and mobile communications shelter applications, including ethernet backbones, avionics networks, in-flight connectivity, navigation systems and digital video.
+These mission-critical systems are often installed in rugged and harsh environments that make signal integrity and system performance a challenge.

 Ethernet Classifications: Pairing Data Applications with Cables